 The Native American Student Association (NASA) is hosting

 the 17th annual First Nations Food Taster.

 D.J.
 Jacobetti Complex Commons

-Tickets were purchased in advance or at the door.
+Tickets can be purchased at the door.
+Sorry, no advanced tickets.

-This year we had the opportunity to provide guests with an array of specialty foods that could have been eaten by our Native American ancestors.
-Through the Decolonizing Diet Project, research subjects created these recipes with ingredients listed in the DDP master food list
+This year we have the opportunity to provide guests with an array of specialty foods that could have been eaten by our Native American ancestors.
+Through the Decolonizing Diet Project, participants created these recipes with ingredients listed in the DDP master food list.

 The Food Taster is also a fundraiser for the annual pow wow also hosted by NASA.
 The event would not be possible without support from the departments at NMU, the local community, and volunteers.

 Volunteer Sign-up.
 The First Nations Food Taster is a huge project!
 NASA could not provide this array of foods without the consistent help of volunteers.
 We appreciate everyone who helps us in so many ways.
 Volunteers will assist in the kitchen (prep, cooking, cleaning); helping in the dining area (serving, refilling items, set-up, clean-up), or collecting tickets at the door.
-Each volunteer will receive one voucher to eat at the First Nations Food Taster for free.
+Each volunteer will receive one free meal voucher to eat at the First Nations Food Taster.

-To volunteer - Please complete the 2012 Food Taster Volunteer Sign-up form and return to 112 Whitman Hall.
+To volunteer - Please complete the FNFT 2017 Volunteer Form and return to 112 Whitman Hall.

 The menu consists of traditional and contemporary Native American dishes.